isabella232/devo-ps.github.io/_posts/blog/2013-06-19-I-can-haz-init-script.md

 Great.

-## Existing solutions (what people use) suck
+## Why existing solutions suck

-## Services

-So you are good to hack your way through the init script?
-And you start looking for existing init scripts on the Internet.
-Internet is full of shit and has no central location for good init scripts.
+Well, based on what we've just seen, you really only have two options:

+1. **DIY**; but if you're good at what you do, you're probably also lazy.
+You may do it the first couple times, but that's not gonna scale, especially when dealing with the various flavors of init daemons (upstart, systemd...),
-You walk through the forum pages, issue queues, gists and if you are lucky you'll find a perfect one - or more likely 10 sucky ones.
-Kuddos to all of those who shared them online, they can't be blamed for sharing something that works in their use case.
-Sadly they most of the time can only be considered as a starting base and you end-up inspiring yourself from it and re-write your own...
+1. **Use that thing called "the Internet"**; you read through forum pages, issue queues, gists and if you're lucky you'll find a perfect one (or more likely 10 sucky ones).
+Kuddos to all those of whom shared their work, but you'll probably be back to option 1.

-And then yet you build your near perfect script and your IT department make the move from outdated CentOS to new shinny Ubuntu / Fedora.
-Welcome to the conversion cycle from your SysV to Upstart / Systemd.

-# Init script repository

-Init script can be made better, smarter and more scalable.
-Having a central location also greatly helps the community.

-Nothing new in the improvements list, from experience and digging through various books and online resources give a good idea of the best practices that could be implemented in such scripts;
+## We can do better than this

+You'll find a gazillion sites for pictures of kittens, but as far as I know, there is not an authorative source for reliable init scripts.
+Come on Internet, let's build it!

+A few things we should aim for (IMHO):

-- **scalability**; allow multi services to be started at the same time from different config file (the memcache / redis examples)
+- **Scalable**; allow for multiple instance of a service to be started at once from different config files (see the memcache/redis example),
-- **security**; ensure configtest is ran before running restart / reload, do not ever end up with a faulty config file that prevent your service from being restarted...
+- **Secure**; ensure `configtest` is ran before a restart/reload (because, you know, a faulty config file preventing the service to restart is kind of a bummer),
-- **smart**; ensure the cache is aggressively flushed before restarting your database, do not end-up waiting for 50 min for the DB to cleanly shutdown
+- **Smart**; ensuring for example that the cache is aggressively flushed before restarting your database (so that you don't end-up waiting 50 min for the DB to cleanly shutdown).

-We are starting a [simple repo](https://github.com/devo-ps/init-scripts) to dump various init scripts that hopefully will help others; do not hesitate to drop your thoughts in the issue queue.
+[I've just created a repo](https://github.com/devo-ps/init-scripts) where I'll be dumping various init scripts that will hopefully be helpful to others.
+I'd love to get suggestions or help.

-SIDE NOT MENTIONING OUR WORK ON APPS IN SIMILAR FIELD

-The issue is somehow similar to the regular services problem but sometime even more exacerbated in case of custom apps.
-A couple technologies provide convenient daemonification tools, node.js has a few; [forever](https://github.com/nodejitsu/forever), [nodemon](http://remy.github.io/nodemon/), [pm2](https://github.com/Unitech/pm2) (fresh and shinny - check it out, more in a later post).
+And by the way, things are not much better with applications, though we're trying our best to imrove things with things like [pm2](https://github.com/Unitech/pm2) (fresh and shinny, more to come in a later post).